satyajeetdutta/SeleniumAutomation/README.md

  <h1>SeleniumAutomation</h1>
  <h2>TestVagrant Project</h2>
      In SeleniumAutomation Repository has test case implementation for movie release date and release country which needs to be validated in WikiPedia and IMDB.
-It allows you to change movie name as your like which can be changed in GlobalData.properties file which is present "TestVagrant\SeleniumAutomation\src\main\java\resources\GlobalData.properties" file path in the project .
+It allows you to change movie name as your like which can be changed in GlobalData.properties file which is present "src\main\java\resources\GlobalData.properties" file path in the project .
 This makes it a perfect automation test case for general purpose usage.
  <h2>Files and its Features</h2>
 -Under src/main/java there are three packages namely AbstractComponents, PageObjects and Resources.<br>
 -In AbstractComponents,there is a java file AbstractComponents which contains reusable components such as explicit wait.<br>